+I wanted a digital photo collection.
 I had this fantastic idea of scanning all my negative strips and all of my slides.
 Yes, indeed all family photos as far back in time as possible!

 This was part of my digital dream which also involved all my video on tape.

 How long do digital cameras last?

 I obtained my first copies of digital photos in 2000 through colleagues and friends and shot my own first digital pics with a camcorder in 2001.
 The switch to a fully digital world took a couple of years in my family.
 By late 2003 we were completely digital.